graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 ### 19. Subscription support improved

 Support for subscriptions has been moved from the `GraphQL.SystemReactive` nuget package directly into the main `GraphQL` package.
-There is no need to use `SubscriptionDocumentExecuter`, and the default document executer will support subscriptions without overriding `SelectExecutionStrategy`.
+There is no need to use `SubscriptionDocumentExecuter` (removed), and the default document executer will support subscriptions without overriding `SelectExecutionStrategy`.

 The new implementation supports some new features and bug fixes: